 The keylogger is commonly known as the phone monitoring software that records everything you do, touch, and type on your iPhone.
-For instance, when you do a search on Private Browsing, a previously installed keylogger could only track what you type on an actual keyboard.
+For instance, when you do a search on Private Browsing on Safari, a previously installed keylogger could only track what you type on an actual keyboard.

 Just be warned that Apple does not authorize this kind of apps and set tough security protection.
 But they take advantage of the flaws of the iPhone lets certain apps run in the "background" while you're doing other things by the means of jailbreaking.

 Keylogger only works on "jailbroken" iPhones.
 If it fails, you might brick your iPhone.
 Even it works, hackers may steal your personal information, damage your device, or introduce viruses easily.